yantra-core/Mantra.js/ReadMe.md

 - ✅ **Edge Computing Compatible**: Games can run in CloudFlare Workers environments
 - ✅ **Offline Gameplay Support**: Fully functional gameplay in offline mode

-# 3D,  2D,  2.5D
+# 3D, 2.5D, 2D

-Want to build a 3D, 2D or 2.5D JavaScript game?
+Want to build a 3D, 2.5D, or 2D JavaScript game?

 We've got you covered!
 In Mantra, it's a one-line change to swap the graphics or physics.
 ##  Web Assembly + WebGPU
 ### NVIDIA PhysX 5.3.0 + Babylon.js

-Mantra's default 3D graphics are rendered using WebGPU and Babylon.js.
-Mantra's default 3D physics are powered by NVIDA PhysX compiled via EMScripten
+Mantra's default 3D graphics are rendered using Babylon.js with WebGPU support Mantra's default 3D physics are powered by NVIDA PhysX compiled to WebAssembly via EMScripten

 ### Matter.js + Phaser 3